Mark Gubicza: Broadcasting career

 In 2000, Gubicza took a job as an analyst for the Fox Sports Net shows titled National Sports Report and Baseball Today.
 He was also offered a job to be on ESPN's Baseball Tonight, but declined because the show's studio in Bristol, Connecticut, was too far from home.

 Gubicza has worked for Bally Sports West, formerly known as Fox Sports West, since the mid-2000s.
 He has primarily served as a color commentator for Angels broadcasts, occasionally providing pre-game and post-game analysis on Angels Live and formerly for Dodgers Live.
 In 2007, he was paired with José Mota on 50 Angels telecasts on Fox Sports West/Prime Ticket and KCOP.
 He also co-hosted Angels in the Infield with Bill Macdonald.
-The Angels announced in 2008 that he would work roughly 75 games on television during that season.
-Gubizca was slated to work with Rory Markas on Angels broadcasts in 2010 before Markas's sudden death on January 4, 2010.
+The Angels announced in 2008 that he would work roughly 75 games with Rory Markas on television during that season.
+Gubicza was slated to work with Markas on Angels broadcasts in 2010 before Markas's sudden death on January 4, 2010.
 On March 3, 2010, Victor Rojas was named as Markas's replacement, a broadcast partner Gubicza remained with until 2020.
 In 2021, Gubicza became a permanent fixture of an otherwise rotating broadcast booth that featured Matt Vasgersian as the primary play-by-play announcer with Daron Sutton (and later Rich Waltz) filling in when Vasgersian had to call games for ESPN or MLB Network.
 In 2022, Vasgersian remained on the network's primary broadcast team alongside Gubicza and became more available due to his departure from ESPN.
+In 2023, Wayne Randazzo joined the Angels booth as the new primary play-by-play announcer, working alongside Gubicza.

 Gubicza hosts a weekly segment called "Gubie Tuesdays" that is shown during games between a commercial break and the return to action on the field.
 In the segment, Gubicza interviews various Angels players with open-ended questions about baseball or other lighthearted subjects.